 - This report urges the revision of Directive 1999/5/EC on radio equipment and telecommunications terminal equipment and the mutual recognition of their conformity1 (R&TTE Directive) and is closely related to the implementation of the New Legislative Framework (NLF) adopted in 2008 as “the goods package”.

-- The R&TTE Directive establishes a framework for the putting on the market, free movement and putting into service in the EU of radio equipment and telecommunications terminal equipment.
+- The R&TTE Directive establishes a framework for putting on the market, free movement, and putting into service the EU of radio equipment and telecommunications terminal equipment.

 - The protection of health and safety

 - The avoidance of harmful interference

 - The recent unprecedented growth in mobile devices and wireless applications;

 - Creates risks of interference between the various products

 - Necessitates efficient use of the radio spectrum is essential

 - (Referencing the Doc: PE510.528v01-00)

 The main objectives of the draft proposal are: